bsonnek/Public/ANF-MonitoringAndAlerting/FeatureReleases.md

 - Runbook
     - Continue to improve Error handling as new issues are discovered
     - Modify API calls to the Logic App to a standard communication to a single Logic App.
 1 Logic App to do all alerting
+    - Configure Diagnostic Logging to Logic App.
+Configure in ARM Template.
+Then configure a Tab in the workbook to show the health of the runbook.
 - Dashboard - Create a Shared Azure Dashboard for Azure NetApp Files
     - Pin Workbook and other Azure Resource Graph queries to the dashboard
 - OpenAI integration in ticketing and alerting.